ReadAlongs/Studio/docs/cli-user-guide.md

 There is also a simpler option available: the g2p cascade.
 When the g2p cascade is enabled, the g2p mapping will be done by first trying the language specified in the XML file (or with the `-l` flag on the command line, if the input is plain text).
 For each word where the result is not valid ARPABET, the g2p mapping will be attempted again with each of the languages specified in the g2p cascade, in order, until a valid ARPABET conversion is obtained.
 If not valid conversion is possible, are error message is printed and alignment is not attempted.

-To enable the g2p cascade, add the `--g2p-fallback l1:l2:...` switch to `readalongs g2p` or `readalongs align`.
+To enable the g2p cascade, add the `--g2p-fallback l1:l2:...` option to `readalongs g2p` or `readalongs align`:

-Examples:

 ```
 readalongs g2p --g2p-fallback fra:eng:und myfile.tokenize.xml myfile.g2p.xml
 readalongs align --g2p-fallback fra:eng:und myfile.xml myfile.wav output
 ```

+#### "Undetermined" language code: `und`

-Special language code: `und`.
-Notice that the examples above have `und` as the last language in the cascade. `und`, for Undetermined, is a special language mapping that uses the Unicode definition of all know characters in any alphabets, and maps them as if the name of that letter was how it is pronounced.
-While crude, this mapping works surprisingly well for the purposes of forced alignment, and allow `readalongs align` to successfully align most text with a few foreign words without any manual intervention.
+Notice that the two examples use `und` as the last language in the cascade. `und`, for Undetermined, is a special language mapping that uses the Unicode definition of all know characters in all alphabets, and maps them as if the name of that character was how it is pronounced.
+While crude, this mapping works surprisingly well for the purposes of forced alignment, and allows `readalongs align` to successfully align most text with a few foreign words without any manual intervention.
 We recommend systematically using `und` at the end of the cascade.
 Note that adding another language after `und` will have no effect, since the Undetermined mapping will map any string to valid ARPABET.

+#### Debugging g2p mapping issues

 The warning messages issued by `readalongs g2p` and `readalongs align` indicate which words are causing g2p problems.
 It can be worth inspecting to input text to fix any encoding or spelling errors highlighted by these warnings.
 More detailed messages can be produced by adding the `--g2p-verbose` switch, to obtain a lot more information about g2p'ing words in each language g2p was unsucessfully attempted.